 This protocol provides guidance on the data inputs and methods used to evaluate the ENERGY STAR® Retail Products Platform (ESRPP) market transformation initiative, as required in Attachment C. The procedures outlined in this protocol are based on the ongoing evaluation of ESRPP within the ComEd territory.

-Introduction